Crunchy, fermented hedonism at its best. Nothing like a bite of pungent, juicy, spicy Kkakdugi to make every meal taste better!

-Basically, you can make kimchi out of any vegetable!
+You can make kimchi out of any vegetable.
 It’s more a process than an end product.

-But in my humble opinion, Kkakdugi is the most simple and straight-forward kimchi to make.
+Differently, Kkakdugi is simple and straight-forward.
 Only 15 minutes of prep!
 And 30 minutes of salting!
 Kkakdugi is the kimchi you’ll be making again and again.
 You can do this!!

 Korean Radish.
 Also known as Moo/Mu, Korean Radish is round with a stout, fat body.
 The coloring should be mostly white with some green at the top.
 Green = sweet, so the greener the better.
 Look for heavy, firm, plump-looking radishes with no cracks.

 I do not recommend making Kkakdugi with Chinese or Japanese daikon.
 They are not the same!
 FYI – Korean radish is in season during the months of November and December.
 That’s when it’s sweetest and juciest.